jessecomeau87/Boot/README.md

 ### The Kernel initializes the Operating System.

 ### The Operating System takes control with the Kernel running in the background.

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### The Instruction Pointer (EIP) register holds the memory address for the instruction being executed by the processor.
 EIP is hardcoded to the value 0xFFFFFFF0.
 Thus, the x86 CPU is hardwired to begin execution at the physical address 0xFFFFFFF0.
 It is in fact, the last 16 bytes of the 32-bit address space.
 This memory address is called reset vector.